statamic/Plugin-Image/README.md

 ### Width `{{ width }}`

-The final width of the imag
+The final width of the image

 ### Height `{{ height }}`

-The final width of the imag
+The final width of the image